layout filler image Coyote Acres Ranch layout filler image

 Sheep Trax Hammer 143H

 Sheep Trax Hammer 143H is the Sawyer C 4Z son I selected to keep, to be a replacement for his sire.
 Scrapie genotype QR, this is a ram with great thickness, straight top, excellent bone, and loads of muscle.
 It didn't hurt at all to hold onto this guy.
 Just a year old in September of 2021, this ram was nearly as big as the yearlings and mature rams he lived with.
 The Sawyer genetics are strong in this one, as his dam's grandsire was also a Sawyer ram.
-This ram is a proven out-of-season breeder.
-Having scored over 80 on his April semen test, lambs sired by this ram arrived in September of 2022.
-Then I decided to use him for cleanup this fall, so he ran with all the Canadian Arcott ewes.
-Most of them are already bred, naturally (some to him), but any ewe lambs that bred before we pulled the rams in early October were bred to this ram.
+Because he was heavily used for the 2023 lambing, he had last summer and fall off, but since he is a proven out-of-season breeder, he will be used in April for September lambs.

 Sawyer C 4Z Sawyer C 59T